PaddlePaddle/PaddleNLP/README_en.md

 ## Introduction

-PaddleNLP aims to accelerate NLP applications through powerful model zoo, easy-to-use API with detailed tutorials.
+PaddleNLP aims to accelerate NLP applications through powerful model zoo, easy-to-use API and high performance distributed training.
 It's also the NLP best practice for PaddlePaddle 2.0 API system.

 ## Features

 * **Rich and Powerful Model Zoo**
   - Our Model Zoo covers mainstream NLP applications, including Lexical Analysis, Syntactic Parsing, Machine Translation, Text Classification, Text Generation, Text Matching, General Dialogue and Question Answering etc.

-* **Easy-to-use API**
+* **Easy-to-use and End-to-End API**
   - The API is fully integrated with PaddlePaddle high-level API system.
 It minimizes the number of user actions required for common use cases like data loading, text pre-processing, training and evaluation. which enables you to deal with text problems more productively.

-* **High Performance and Large-scale Training**
+* **High Performance and Distributed Training**
-  - We provide a highly optimized ditributed training implementation for BERT with Fleet API, it can fully utilize GPU clusters for large-scale model pre-training.
-Please refer to our [benchmark](./benchmark/bert) for more information.
+-  We provide a highly optimized ditributed training implementation for BERT with Fleet API, bnd based the mixed precision training strategy based on PaddlePaddle 2.0, it can fully utilize GPU clusters for large-scale model pre-training.

-* **Detailed Tutorials and Industrial Practices**
-  - We offers detailed and interactable notebook tutorials to show you the best practices of PaddlePaddle 2.0.

 ## Installation